 For gaseous pollutants the bias is also calculated using the bi-weekly precision checks.
 Bias is summarized in Table 6.2 by the same groupings as CV.
 Additionally a plus or minus bias is assigned to the annual site and organization grouping levels based on an evaluation of where the 25^{th} and 75^{th} percentiles of percent differences for the precision data fell.
 If both percentiles fell below zero then the bias was assigned a minus sign, and if both percentiles fell above zero, then the bias was assigned a plus sign.
 If one bias was positive and one bias was negative (i.e. straddling zero), no sign was associated with the bias.
-Organizationally, CO showed a non-signed bias of 2.05% in 2017.
-SO2 showed a non-signed bias of 1.85% for 2017.
-There was no sign associated with the calculated bias (2.21%) for the NO2 precision checks for the organization as a whole in 2017.
+Organizationally, CO showed a non-signed bias of 1.93% in 2019.
+SO2 showed a non-signed bias of 3.41%.
+O3 showed a non-signed bias of 1.93% for 2019.
+There was no sign associated with the calculated bias (2.81%) for the NO2 precision checks for the organization as a whole in 2019.